Peter Eyre

-Peter Gervaise Joseph Eyre (born 11 March 1942) is an American-born English actor.
+Peter Gervaise Joseph Eyre (born 11 March 1942) is an American-English actor.

-Eyre was born in New York City, the son of Dorothy Pelline (née Acton) and Edward Joseph Eyre, a banker.
+Eyre was born on 11 March 1942 in New York City, the son of Dorothy Pelline (née Acton) and Edward Joseph Eyre, a banker.
 He was sent to a public school in England at the age of 12, and has been based in the country ever since.